christophercrouzet/bana/README.rst

 Bana does *not* aim at making the API more Pythonic.
 This could in some cases impact the performances, which goes against Bana's goal of keeping things fast.

+Bana *does* aim at following Maya's API philosophy by providing low-level extensions that are not specific to a domain (e.g.: rigging).

 Features
 --------